The Perfect Balance

 Booking the perfect venue for your off-site event?
 Some places have the ability to make it look effortless, and make event planners look like geniuses.

 Many factors go into choosing the perfectly balanced venue for your event.
-Finding a place that is in keeping with the tone and purpose of your event while simultaneously offering maximum comfort and amenities for your guests can be quite a performance.
+Finding a place that is keeping with the tone and purpose of your event while simultaneously offering maximum comfort and amenities for your guests can be quite a performance.

 - It is of utmost importance that your location feature easy accessibility.
 Transportation to and from the event must be straightforward and secure.
 Think about arrivals by air, car or rail.
-If there are a large number of people arriving in their own cars, make sure there is suitable parking and / or valet service.
+If there are a large number of people arriving in their own cars, make sure there is suitable parking and/or valet service.

 - Lodging is the next most important consideration.
 It’s obviously best if you can get beautiful sleeping rooms and awesome meeting space in the same facility, but it can work if you are careful about transportation between the two.
 If the event is not taking place in a hotel or retreat facility it is extremely important that the lodging be within reasonable driving or walking distance.
-Find out ahead of time if your accommodations might offers a shuttle to and from the event, or if there is parking nearby.
+Find out ahead of time if your accommodations might offer a shuttle to and from the event, or if there is parking nearby.
 Depending on cost, you may want to think about renting or hiring a van service, or services like Uber or Lyft.
 If high-quality lodging can be obtained at the same location as the event it ensures a more successful outcome.
-Find out more about our guest rooms at the Endicott House
+Find out more about our guest rooms at the Endicott House.

 - Ask yourself how well the site reflects your group’s image, perceptions and purposes.
 It is important that the venue does not detract from or negatively impact the message or event being hosted.
 Booking your event at a nice venue shows you care about your people and think it’s worth investing in something better than a standard hotel.
 It is also important to know what else is going on in the same property.
 Ask the staff at your chosen location if there will be other groups in the same building simultaneous to your meetings.